Informative articles on various technologies ...

 And examples for updating a session:

-Is your Drupal, Backdrop CMS or WordPress site slow?
+Is your Drupal or Backdrop CMS site slow?

 Is it suffering from server resources shortages?

 Contact us for Drupal or Backdrop CMS Performance Optimization and Tuning Consulting